 Which facial muscles are we using?
 How does it compare to other vowel sounds?

-Some sounds in British English do not exist in other languages.
-As a result, non-native speakers may have a tendency to substitute sounds that have a vague similarity, but aren’t actually the same.
-We must become aware of these faults before we can seek any improvements.
+Certain sounds of British English do not exist in other languages.
+As a result, non-native speakers can have a tendency to substitute sounds that have a vague similarity but aren’t actually the same.
+We must become aware of these differences before we can seek to make any improvements.

 For example, in British English pronunciation, the front vowel sound /æ/ as in "cat" can have a greater aspiration of airflow compared to a similar vowel sound in other languages.

-Drawing our attention to these small but important details can really help us understand what is really required to sound more natural.
+Drawing our attention to these small but important details can help us understand how to sound more natural.

-Being able to identify, extract and distinguish individual sounds is an important step before we engage in more practical hands-on exercises.
+Being able to identify, extract and distinguish individual sounds is an important step that we should take before we engage in more practical hands-on exercises.

-Each section ends with a vowel training exercise to help the student absorb the natural patterns of British English pronunciation.
-The basic pattern introduced here is a combination of the target sound together with the schwa sound.
-These simple exercises will help the student become more accustomed to the natural rhythm of stressed and unstressed syllables, which is a key characteristic of British English pronunciation.
+Each section includes with a vowel training exercise.
+The pattern shown in the above screenshot is a combination of the target sound together with the schwa sound.
+These basic but effective drills will help you become more accustomed to the natural rhythm of stressed and unstressed syllables, which is a key characteristic of British English pronunciation.

 The course can be accessed via the following link: https://receivedpronunciation.thinkific.com/courses/british-english-pronunciation-received-pronunciation